 Step 4: Define HTML Templates (Optional)

-The agent outputs Markdown + structured JSON, which is perfect for copy-paste into XM Cloud or headless rendering.
-No custom HTML needed here, but you could add templates for rich previews or email-friendly formats in other agents.
+The agent outputs Markdown and structured JSON, which is perfect for copy-paste into XM Cloud or headless rendering.
+No custom HTML is needed here, but you could add templates for rich previews or email-friendly formats in other agents.

 Step 5: Workflow (Putting It All Together)

-This is where magic happens.
+This is where the magic happens.
 The actions array defines a clean, linear workflow:

-GetStructuredSchema ("Get Schema") Loads the JSON schema → stores in structuredSchema variable.
+- GetStructuredSchema ("Get Schema") – Loads the JSON schema and stores it in the structuredSchema variable.

--Message template: Detailed instructions to audit content, migrate XM Cloud → Sitecore AI, optimize for AEO/SEO/GEO, generate rewritten page, FAQs, etc. This is where your custom prompt is added
+- Message template: instructions to audit content, migrate XM Cloud → Sitecore AI, optimize for AEO/SEO/GEO, generate rewritten content and FAQs.

--Includes {userMessage} (from input) → outputs to generatePrompt.
+- Includes {userMessage} input and outputs to generatePrompt.

-SaveDocument ("Save") Persists the generated content as a Sitecore content item (title prefix: "Generated Content") → stores document ID.
+- SaveDocument ("Save") – Persists the generated content as a Sitecore content item.

 The flow is focused and efficient: Input → Prompt composition → Structured generation → Save.